TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/spec.md

 **Acceptance Scenarios**:

 1. **Given** a new team member reads the mission file, **When** they follow the SDD process, **Then** they can successfully create constitutional-compliant features
-2. **Given** the mission file defines TeamReel platform goals, **When** features are developed, **Then** they align with both platform strategy and constitutional requirements
+2. **Given** the mission file defines project platform goals, **When** features are developed, **Then** they align with both platform strategy and constitutional requirements
 3. **Given** mission documentation is complete, **When** spec-kitty dashboard runs, **Then** all constitutional foundation elements show as properly configured

 ---

 ### User Story 4 - Quality Gates Integration (Priority: P2)

-As a TeamReel developer, I need integrated quality gates (coverage, complexity, security, GDPR) that work seamlessly with GitHub workflows so that constitutional compliance is automatically enforced at CI/CD level.
+As a project developer, I need integrated quality gates (coverage, complexity, security, GDPR) that work seamlessly with GitHub workflows so that constitutional compliance is automatically enforced at CI/CD level.

 **Why this priority**: Essential for production readiness but depends on foundation enforcement being operational first.